Gergana27/SauceDemo_Project_/Readme.md

 ## Description

-This project structure represents a Test Automation Framework.
+This project represents a Test Automation Framework, primarily focused on web testing using Selenium and the Page Object Model (POM).
 The main components are organized as follows:

 ### Core Package
 - `BaseApiService.java`: Contains base methods for API services.